oozoofrog/ffmpeg-swift-tutorial/README.md

 - No more referencing ffmpeg tutorials.
 It is too old, and never working well.

 ###TODO
-- perfectly playing audio to normal
-- update to FFmpeg 3.1.3
 - add seeking functions

 ###olds